The pandemic continues to cause unprecedented disruption across industries worldwide.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global textile recycling market report, along with forecasts for growth at the global, regional and country-level from 2021-2026.
-Our report has categorized the market based on region, product type, textile waste, distribution channel, and end-use.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global textile recycling market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on product type, textile waste, distribution channel, and end-use.

 Breakup by Product Type: